 2.Problem Solving/Decision making

 Good teammates are usually good employees.
 The ability to work well with others to reach a common goal is vital for any company success.
-As a sabbatical officer, you will work alongside other sabbatical officers and members of the student union.
+As an officer, you will work alongside other officers and members of the student union.
 It is normal to have disagreements in teams, however, being a good teammate includes respecting your colleagues and be willing to learn and accept criticism.
 Employers want to have employers who work well in a team.
 After all, you will be working with others unless you plan to start your own business.

-At every higher education establishment, sabbatical officers tend to be looked at as leaders.
+At every higher education establishment, officers tend to be looked at as leaders.
 To be a good leader you must be confident, not afraid to take responsibility, and be able to direct, delegate, and coordinate the activities of an entity in relation to the task at hand.
-As a sabbatical officer you will develop these leadership traits because you will be responsible for overseeing all aspects of the student union - (welfare, finance, community socializing, careers, continuing education, and diversity).
+As an officer you will develop these leadership traits because you will be responsible for overseeing all aspects of the student union - (welfare, finance, community socializing, careers, continuing education, and diversity).
 Employers want to hire employees who have experience leading a company or organization.

 Let's Wrap This Up